 Section 2.
 Annual Meeting: An Annual Meeting of the Members shall be held in conjunction with the annual Summit conference.
 The meeting shall be for the purpose of holding election of Officers and Directors (unless otherwise held electronically), receiving reports and conducting such other business as may properly come before the Members.

 Section 4.
-Quorum: One-third of total number of Members in attendance or voting electronically shall constitute a quorum for the transaction of business at all meetings.
+Quorum: One-third of the total number of Members in attendance or voting electronically shall constitute a quorum for the transaction of business.

 Section 6.
 Rules of Order: At all meetings, including meetings of the Board, the most current edition of Robert’s Rules of Order shall govern.